Ken P's Today in History

 • 1970 - The Legacy of Walt Disney display opens on Main Street, U.S.A. at Disneyland.

-• 1975 - The Space Mountain attraction opens in the Magic Kingdom in Walt Disney World.
+• 1975 - The Carousel of Progress attraction opens in the Magic Kingdom at Walt Disney World.

 • 1986 - The Living Seas attraction opens in Future World in EPCOT Center, at Walt Disney World.
 It includes a 5.7 million gallon aquarium, Seabase Alpha area, films An Animated Atlas of the World, The Seas, Sea Watch, and Suited for the Sea, and Coral Reef Restaurant.